Why is Hinamatsuri celebrated on April 3rd in some regions?

 Families and relatives gather together to celebrate.

-Of course, we decorate the dolls,
+Of course, we decorate the Hina dolls,

-Generally, family and relatives gather together,
+Generally, families and relatives gather together,

 There will be a meal and an exchange of gifts .